 Martin says since court is only one night a month traffic shouldn’t be a problem.
 She also reassured the public those attending court aren’t hardened criminals.

 “We are talking about traffic tickets and DUIs,” said Martin.
 “All felonies are automatically taken to Butler County.”

 At the end of the discussion, Board Member Kirk Emmons made a motion to not lease the building to the police department and all of the board members agreed.

-Page 2 of 2 - “If it is not going to impact our kids positively then we should walk away,” said Emmons.
+“If it is not going to impact our kids positively then we should walk away,” said Emmons.

 Martin said the city has looked at several other options but none were feasible.
 She says right now there is no “plan b.”